Verity Burgmann: Career and research

 During the 1970s, Burgmann became actively involved in 'radical' politics, most notably the anti-apartheid campaign, and the campaign for aboriginal land rights.
-In 1971, along with her sister Meredith, she was ejected from the Sydney Cricket Ground after disrupting play during the controversial 1971 Springbok tour of Australia.
+In 1971, along with her sister Meredith, she was ejected from the Sydney Cricket Ground after disrupting play during the controversial 1971 South Africa rugby union tour of Australia.
 Burgmann's activism continued during her time in the United Kingdom, where she devoted her efforts to the International Socialists and the Socialist Workers Party (Britain).

 She lived with Peter Hain, who was then leading the STST (Stop The Seventy Tour) campaign in Britain against the visits of racially selected sporting teams from South Africa.
 After moving to Melbourne in the early 1980s, she became involved in People for Nuclear Disarmament.
 During the 1990 federal election campaign, opposition leader Andrew Peacock visited her sons' creche for a photo opportunity where Burgmann greeted him with her middle son on her hip, holding a children's blackboard reading: "I don't want Mr Peacock to kiss my baby."
 The focus of Burgmann's recent activism has been the defence of public education (she is on the executive of the Public Education Group) and trade unionism.

 Verity Burgmann married Andrew Milner, the British-Australian cultural theorist and literary critic, in 1977.
 They have three sons.

 Verity Burgmann began her academic career teaching British Government at South London College in 1975.
 Between 1978 and 1980 Burgmann worked at both the University of New South Wales and the University of Sydney, before moving to the Political Science Department at the University of Melbourne in 1981.
 In 2003, she was appointed Professor of Political Science.
 Burgmann was Deputy Dean of the Arts faculty at the University of Melbourne between 2004 and 2006.
-She retired in 2013, taught in Berlin for a semester and was then appointed Adjunct Professor at Monash University.
+She retired in 2013, taught in Berlin for a semester and was then appointed adjunct professor at Monash University.

 She was elected a Fellow of the Academy of the Social Sciences in Australia in 1999.

 Burgmann's research interests are the history and politics of the Australian labour movement, radical political ideologies, contemporary protest movements, environmental politics, racism, anti-globalization and anti-corporate politics.
 She has established a significant reputation both as a labour historian and as a political scientist of social movements and social change.